 If you don’t want to tie up your savings for a long period of time, then RateSetter offers a Monthly Access option, which only requires a short-term commitment of 30 days investing.
 You can earn 2.80% on your investment,which is reinvested at the current rolling market rate, with interest accruing for every day your money is lent out.

 Do I have to pay tax on my returns?

 From April 2016, lenders can use the new Innovative Finance ISA to protect their returns from the taxman.
 Not all lending platforms have set them up yet, but as more come onto the market it’s likely to make a big difference to existing savers.

 The amount that can be protected using an ISA is still capped at £15,240, but it’s possible to transfer in ISA savings from previous years if you have them.

 If you invest outside an ISA, you can now earn up to £1,000 a year tax-free interest if you’re a basic rate taxpayer, or £500 if you’re a higher rate taxpayer.

 Money invested with peer-to-peer lenders is not protected by the Financial Services Compensation Scheme, so there are definite risks involved in choosing to save with a peer-to-peer lender rather than a conventional savings provider.

 As mentioned earlier, it’s not just savers who can end up quids-in using peer-to-peer providers – borrowers can benefits from market-leading loan rates too.
-For example, Zopa has just slashed the rate on loans between £7,500 up to £10,000 to a representative APR (annual percentage rate) of 4.9%, the lowest rate ever on this size of loan.
+For example, Zopa offers an impressively low 3.3% APR representative on loans of more than £7,500 and up to £10,000, repaid over two to five years.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.